HMS Gloucester (D96)

 HMS Gloucester was a Batch 3 Type 42 destroyer of the Royal Navy, built by Vosper Thorneycroft at Woolston, Southampton and launched on 2 November 1982 by The Duchess of Gloucester.
 Gloucester was one of the modified last four of the class to be built, having a lengthened hull design giving better seakeeping qualities, greater endurance and an external 'strake' to counter longitudinal cracking, seen on earlier ships of the type.
-The flight deck recognition letters worn by Gloucester were GC, and her international callsign was GBBF.

 History

 In January 1987 Gloucester sailed for her first deployment; Armilla patrol, protecting civilian ships transiting the Strait of Hormuz.
 Port visits included Djibouti City; Sharjah; Manama; Karachi; Mombasa and Naples, returning to her homeport in June 1987.

 In January 1988 the ship again deployed to the Gulf for an Armilla patrol.
 Port visits this time included Bahrain; Dubai; Mombasa and Rhodes.
 Further visits were planned but these were curtailed due to increasing tensions in the region.